Sri-Nitya/Bondora_financial_risk_prediction/Readme.md

 		  - MaritalStatus
 		  - EmploymentStatus
 		  - OccupationArea
-		  While HomeOwnershipType, Education and VerificationType have few Not set data and the remaining columns are completely defined
+		  While HomeOwnershipType, Education and VerificationType have few Not set data and the remaining columns are completely defined.

 	 ![image](https://github.com/Sri-Nitya/Bondora_financial_risk_prediction/assets/78259972/217c386f-c466-4759-a912-ab5a1a1153a6)

 	 ![image](https://github.com/Sri-Nitya/Bondora_financial_risk_prediction/assets/78259972/4056056e-ca2d-44a8-8147-cc9a0f83b15d)